dymmond/esmerald/docs/external.md

 ## GraphQL

-Natively Esmerald does not integrate GraphQL natively, at least not for now.
+Natively Esmerald does not integrate GraphQL, at least not for now.
 Instead there already available awseome working solutions built by great minds.

 ### <a href="https://ariadnegraphql.org/docs/asgi" target="_blank">Ariadne</a>